-Below you will find approximately 10,000 Universities, Academic Entities, Institutes, and companies registered in RENURE, the list of educational organizations designated for the issuance of the Certificate for the Argentine Student Permit.
-Usually, the majority of Public Universities and Bigger Private Universities are eligible to issue such Certificates, not all of them.
-The only way to check this is to contact the university directly and ask them directly either by mail or phone, or simply reach out to us.
-We partner with academic organizations to make your enrollment process smoother and more efficient.
+Thousands of universities, academic entities, institutes, and companies are duly registered in the Registro Nacional Único de Requirentes de Extranjeros (Re.N.U.R.E.), in the attached list of educational organizations designated for the issuance of the necessary documents for Argentine student residency.
+Usually, the majority of public universities and bigger private universities are eligible to issue such required certificates, but not all of them do.
+The only way to check this is to contact the university directly by email, phone, or simply reach out to us to make your enrollment process smoother and more efficient.

 | Requirement | Description |